Development and Investment

 The cost of the transmission line can vary a lot, but it is always a significant part of the overall cost.

 For that reason the transmission line is used to its maximum utility with roughly 3 GW.
 To achieve this power output, several power plants are connected to one transmission line.
 Al Noor for example has an output of 580 MW.
-Each GW did costs 5 billion to install with older Generation 2 Plants.
-Newer plants have improved that figure to 3,5 billion per GW.
+Each GW did cost 5 billion to install with older Generation 2 Plants.
+Newer plants have improved that figure to 2-3,5 billion per GW.

 Keeping the transmission-distance under the sea as short as possible is key, as the installation at sea is fairly expensive.
 The Strait of Gibraltar between Morocco and Spain is ideal (that’s why transmission-lines already exists there) alternatively a connection via Sicily is short as well.

 At the moment the European grid is able to facilitate the export of electricity from North Africa to Germany.
 For that reason the first connection to Germany would mainly consist of a sea-cable, for example to Sicily.
-That first connection would only cost around 3 billion.
 With growing export from North Africa a direct transmission line to Germany would be necessary.
-This line would circumvent the south-european grid in order to protect it from overload.
+This line would circumvent the South-European grid in order to protect it from overload.
 These longer distances over land would also be covered by high-voltage-direct-current-transmission-lines.
 Although underground cables are more accepted by the public, traditional overhead-landlines are still the cheapest option.
-Depending on the proportion of underground cables to overhead lines, the total cost (sea cable included) can vary from 5 to 15 billion.
+Depending on the proportion of underground cables to overhead lines, the total cost (sea cable included) can vary from 2 to 15 billion.
+(Upper range for the hypothetical case that the entire land distance is laid underground).

 With the help of bigger installation-ships, the installation-cost of the sea-cable will drop in the future.
 Additionally improvements in the materials could lower costs of the cable itself.